grafana/beyla/docs/sources/configure/export-modes.md

 Download the [example River configuration file](/docs/beyla/latest/configure/resources/alloy-config.river) used in this article.

 Alloy needs to expose an **OpenTelemetry receiver** endpoint, such that the auto-instrumentation tool can forward both metrics and traces.
-The Alloy configuration file will need to include the following entry:
+The Alloy configuration file needs to include the following entry:

 ```hcl
 otelcol.receiver.otlp "default" {